The

 Grateful

-particular) for their support but it should be stressed that no
+(and the library in particular) for their support but it should be

-private initiative.
+an entirely private initiative.

 For